BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Nm:** Yes, practically speaking, you will experience them as a pressure.
-However there is only pressure when you have ignorance, which the baby does, it has an underlying tendency of *avijja*.
-If there was no *avijja* in that baby’s mind, it would not have been born.
+However there is only pressure when you have ignorance, which the baby does, it has an underlying tendency of
+<span lang="pi">*avijja*</span>.
+If there was no
+<span lang="pi">*avijja*</span> in that baby’s mind, it would not have
+been born.
 If you begin to know and see the sense organs clearly and sustain that clarity, you will begin to diminish your ignorance in regards to them, your appropriation of them, your assumption of ownership.
 You will get to understand that resisting them is futile and therefore your aversion will also fade.

 **Q:** The body is fundamentally agitated.

-**Nm:** The nature of form/*rupa* is to deform, the elements which it is made up of are changing and reshaping and your body is doing the same.
+**Nm:** The nature of form/<span lang="pi">*rupa*</span> is to deform, the elements which it is made up of are changing and reshaping and your body is doing the same.

 **Q:** You cannot just remove that bodily discomfort because that is the body.
 You have to somehow make peace with it.

 **Nm:** By removing your aversion towards the senses, that’s how you make peace.
-You subdue all perceptions of *patigha* by thoroughly developing sense restraint, keeping a close eye on them so that they don’t get polluted by the unwholesome.
+You subdue all perceptions of
+<span lang="pi">*patigha*</span> by thoroughly developing sense
+restraint, keeping a close eye on them so that they don’t get polluted by the unwholesome.

 **Q:** If you had to suppress the body, trying to not let it sense anything, it would just get more agitated.